Rifur/little-verilog/README.md

 --------

-## To generate RTL schematic of Baugh-Wooley Signed Array Muliplier,
+## To generate the RTL schematic of the Baugh-Wooley Signed Array Multiplier, use Yosys + netlistsvg.

 `$ cd BaughWooleyArrayMultiplier`